Overview of patient-oriented research

 CHILD-BRIGHT Tips for Patient-Partners Engaged in Patient-Oriented Research [EN/FR]: Strategies for PWLEs to engage meaningfully in POR.
 It walks through assessing motives and expectations, identifying skills and knowledge, exploring compensation, learning about the project and outlining communication strategies.
 It also explores the challenges and benefits of engagement.

-CHILD-BRIGHT Cultural Safety, Sensitivity, and Humility in Action [EN/FR]: This infographic outlines ways in which cultural safety, humility and sensitivity can be seen in action in different spaces, including healthcare, research, and policy.
+CHILD-BRIGHT Cultural Safety, Sensitivity, and Humility in Action [EN/FR]: This infographic outlines ways in which cultural safety, humility and sensitivity can be seen in action in different spaces, including health care, research, and policy.

 -